demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/etherealemil-UsualScrap/README.md

 Costs 60 credits, Weighs 1

-When used, the Emergency Injector gives you a speed boost, boosts your sprint meter capacity, refills your stamina, and gives you a jump boost.
+When used, the Emergency Injector gives you a speed boost (3x), refills your sprint meter, boosts your sprint meter capacity, and gives you a jump boost.

-- The effect lasts for 1 minute.
-After 1 minute you will receive a severe slowness debuff and your stamina will be drained.
+- The effect lasts for 30 seconds.
+After 1 minute you will receive 25 damage overtime.
-- If another injector is used while you already have the effect you will quickly take damage and the effect will not stack or be reapplied.
+- If another injector is used while you already have the speed buff you will take 50 damage overtime and won't reapply the speed buff.

 </details>